TimePHP-org/TimePHP-Skeleton/README.md

-# Skeleton-FlowPHP
+# Skeleton-TimePHP

-FlowPHP is a very simple skeleton to begin a website.
+TimePHP is a very simple skeleton to begin a website.

 To be honest, it's not a real MVC pattern but it's stiil very simple to use.
 It's principally intended to beginners.